 What a weekend.
 Fully one year since our 2020 ground conference we transitioned to a cloud event and got to see so many invaluable members of our community, it was a bit overwhelming.
 By all accounts exceeding expectations that we could emulate our traditional events so successfully online, Wes, Rick, Linda and I could not be more grateful.
 With any luck, come September, we’ll not have to do another this way again.
 If so, however, at least we know we can.

 Thank you to all those who placed their trust in the SCWC, our wonderful workshop leaders, and advance readers.
 Thank you to our excellent special guest speakers: Dennis K. Crosby (Death’s Legacy), Isla Morley (The Last Blue), and Joy Lazendorfer (Right Back Where We Started From).
 Good job.
 While their keynotes were open to the public, for those who missed them, click on the below images to view their talks, minus Q&A conversation which followed.

-And each conference the SCWC holds a contest in which all writers are invited to participate.
-The rules are simple: Write a piece in any form you wish of no more than 250 words based on the topic announced Friday night.
-The topic for SD30 was “Cane/Cain/Kane.”
-Here’s this year’s winning entry…
+Lost in the excitement was our remembering to give out awards, other than for the Topic Award.
+With it the rules are simple: Write a piece in any form you wish of no more than 250 words based on the one-word topic announced Friday night.
+The topic for SD35 was “Doohickey.”
+Here’s the winning entry

 OUTSTANDING TOPIC STORY